redpage001/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+THe DOM(Document Object Model) is a programming interface for HTML that allows for programs to change the document structure, style, and content.

 2. What is an event?

+An event is what happens to an HTML element using the DOM

 3. What is an event listener?

+An event listener is a function that waits for an event to occure and then executes it.

 4. Why would we convert a NodeList into an Array?

+A NodeList is an object which prevents array methods from being used on it.

 5. What is a component?

+A component is a reusuable function brought together from HTML, CSS, or JavaScript that is used in a website or application.
+You can make components, creating HTML elements, giving them functionality and styles with JavaScript.

 ### Git Set up